 You don't have to be limited by what you are in real life in a game.
 You can be sick and unable to walk in real life and run swiftly across verdant valleys in game.
 You can be female in real life and walk safely through the darkest city or kick ass just as well as the 200-lb macho guy in game.
 Similarly, you can be male in real life and get a small taste of what it's like to be female (you get to experience the good and the bad and the ugly) in game.
 A 60 year old can hang out with seventeen year olds.
 You can be a social reject in real life and create your own guild and recruit members in game.
 And lastly, you can be whatever you have wanted to be in the game but were afraid to try: a brave fighter, a kindly healer, a military leader, a leader to hundreds.

+But most importantly, you can learn lessons in the game that can be used to bring joy to yourself and others not just in the game, but even outside the game.
+Dr. Sheri Turkle documented a case of a young person who learned social skills and management skills in an online text game.
+Similarly, MMPs like DAoC can teach us some of the basics of life and social interaction.
+Nothing hugely profound, perhaps, but better here than nowhere!
 What kind of lessons?
 Some of them are very basic and obvious, but which we may not be able to practice easily in Real Life for whatever reason.
 Lessons such as: Be patient with others; forgive people who are rude; don't give up just because things seem to be going poorly; be courteous and civil; give of yourself to become a better leader.
 (More on these below.)
 These are, indeed, basic concepts; why not experiment with them in a game?
 What better place to experiment: a limited, anonymous environment, where you can be "someone else," where you can watch everyone from legendary leaders down to maligned jerks, and where you can interact with friend, foe, and strangers!

 There was a guy who was being ... well ... obnoxious.
 He got on my nerves, and got on my nerves, and got on my nerves.
 But one of my good friends talked with me about it, and pointed out the guy was having a difficult time in RL and that we needed to have compassion for him.
 (This friend of mine had earlier had a problems with another friend of mine, but had worked on the relationship until they were both good friends.
 I admired this greatly.)
 So, on one occasion when I had an opportunity to brush off the guy I didn't like, I instead sat down and talked with him.
 You know what's weird?
 We both changed our opinions of the other.
 We're now friends - maybe not the best of friends, and occasionally he still pisses me off - but still, we help each other out, and ironically, changing my attitude was what enabled all this to happen.